chevereto/v4-docs/guides/server/vps.md

-# Install Chevereto on Server
+# Install Chevereto on VPS

+Collection of bash scripts to install Chevereto in any VPS (Virtual Private Server).

 ::: tip Installation service available
 We offer a [paid installation service](https://chevereto.com/support) for this guide.
 We will install Chevereto VPS for you, including all the requirements and configurations.
 :::

-Collection of bash scripts to install Chevereto in any VPS (Virtual Private Server).

 ## Repository